darktable-org/darktable/src/tests/benchmark/README.txt

 same version of darktable, the same image, and the same sidecar file.
 Unless you override the image or sidecar, they will remain the same.
-Comparisons between different darktable versions will also reflect performance changes between the versions (for example, darktable 3.2.1 rates ~410 on a 32-core Threadripper, while darktable 3.4 rates ~645 on the same hardware).
+Comparisons between different darktable versions will also reflect performance changes between the versions (for example, on the same 32-core AMD Threadripper using the v3.4 sidecar file, darktable v3.2.1 rates ~410, darktable v3.4.0 rates ~645, and a development version v3.5.0 rated ~700).

 Note that on a slow machine, it could easily take three to five minutes to run the benchmark.